vmware/container-service-extension/docs/KNOWN_ISSUES.md

 - Workaround: rebooting the VM starts the service

 ---
-### CSE 1.2.6 and up are incompatible with vCD 9.0
+### CSE 1.2.6 and up are incompatible with VCD 9.0

 - CSE installation fails with MissingLinkException

 ---
-### Cluster creation fails when vCD external network has a DNS suffix and the DNS server resolves `localhost.my.suffix` to a valid IP
+### Cluster creation fails when VCD external network has a DNS suffix and the DNS server resolves `localhost.my.suffix` to a valid IP

 This is due to a bug in **etcd** (More detail [HERE](https://github.com/kubernetes/kubernetes/issues/57709), with the kubeadm config file contents necessary for the workaround specified in